 If you do not currently have a College of Liberal Arts and Sciences Linux

 Account, you will need to set one up.
-This is done on-line using this web
+This is done on-line, as described here:

 All your coursework will be done using Fastx to access the CLAS linux

 Once you're on the Linux server, explore it a bit.
 The CLAS Linux Services page

 covers a fair amount of useful material, including a small quick-start

 All our programming on the Linux system will be done from the shell.
 You can get to the shell directly from Fastx by opening a remote xterm session.
 If you open a MATE session from Fastx, you will get a full remote desktop.
 In that case, you can open an xterm window to let you run the shell by clicking on the xterm icon — hover the mouse over it, and a popup will appear saying "MATE terminal / Use the command line."

 No support will be provided to students who wish to upload or download text from their personal computers.
 You are on your own if you opt to do that.
 All submissions of programming assignments for this course must be done from the CLAS Linux server.
 Learn how to use it!